-Statistical methods in biomedical research.
-Concepts, data analysis and interpretation of results in biomedical research and health sciences.
-Statistical methods for hypothesis testing of parametric and nonparametric analysis.
-Description of samples, two-sample t-test, analysis of variance (ANOVA), correlation and simple linear regression, Chi-square test, non-parametric test.
-Using statistical software packages in computer laboratory.
+Statistical methods in health research; concepts, data analysis and interpretation of results in health research; statistical methods for hypothesis testing of parametric and nonparametric analysis; description of samples, two-sample t-test, analysis of variance (ANOVA), correlation and simple linear regression, Chi-square test, non-parametric test; statistical software packages in computer laboratory

 Graduate in Bachelor degree in Health sciences, computer sciences, and ICT.

 - Describe the basic knowledge of statistics in biomedical research and health science

 - Differentiate types of data arising in public health and clinical studies to use the statistical tests properly.

 - Apply an appropriate statistical test of a hypothesis for analyzing the sampled data.